 Time series

-First reference year available (calendar year) 1995
+First reference year available (calendar year)

-Calendar year(s) of break in time series 2005
+Calendar year(s) of break in time series

-Reason(s) for the break(s) new NACE version
+Reason(s) for the break(s)

-Length of comparable time series (from calendar year to calendar year) 2005-2021
+Length of comparable time series (from calendar year to calendar year)

-Comment Starting from 2008 NACE Rev.2 was implemented (back casted data for 2005-2007)
+Starting from 2008 NACE Rev.2 was implemented (back casted data for 2005-2007)

 15.3.
 Coherence - cross domain

 The SBS data collection is based on active enterprises in the National Statistical Business Register (NSBR).
 All entities registered in Estonia are entered into the NSBR.
-The NSBR provides a frame of active economic entities for each year, comprising only the entities that were active in a given year, including those that were active only for a certain period of the year.
+The NSBR provides a frame of active economic entities for each year, comprising only those entities that were active in a given year, including those that were active only for a certain period of the year.
 The frame of active economic entities (also referred to as the statistical profile) compiled by November of each year is used as the frame for the annual statistics for that year and for the short-term statistics for the following year, from which samples are drawn.
 The frame of entities compiled by November does not include data for the whole year and is therefore referred to as the initial frame of active economic entities.

-The final frame covers entities that were active during the calendar year, including those that were only active in the final months of the year.
+The final frame of active economic entities was compiled for the first time for the year 2021.
+The quality and coverage of administrative data sources used to update the statistical register have improved.
+Therefore, a final frame of active economic entities can be compiled in the official statistics of the year following the reference year when most of the annual data are available.
+This frame is used to produce annual business statistics, such as business demography statistics, structural business statistics etc. The final frame covers entities that were active during the calendar year, including those that were only active in the final months of the year.
 The main source for updating the frame of active economic entities are annual reports.
 These can also be used to identify the ’signs of life’ indicating economic activity of micro-enterprises, i.e. enterprises that are not registered for VAT (annual turnover up to 40,000 euros) and have no paid employees and for which no other sources of information are available.
 In 2021, for instance, small enterprises were added to the final frame of active economic entities mainly in service activities.
 The share of these enterprises in economic indicators such as turnover is not very high.

-The determination of confidentiality has been made separately for companies and FIEs.
-If the data of FIEs are added to the data of enterprises, the confidentiality flags of both datasets should be taken into account.
-Considering that FIEs are not very numerous - only about 11 thousand in SBS's areas of activity for 2021 - this would lead to a lot of confidential layers in the SBS data set.
+The determination of confidentiality has been made separately for companies.
+If the data of sole proprietors (FIEs) are added to the data of enterprises, the confidentiality flags of both datasets should be taken into account.
+Given that sole proprietors (FIEs) are relatively few in number — only about 11,000 in the SBS areas of activity for 2021–2023 — their inclusion would result in a large number of confidential cells in the SBS dataset.
+Therefore, it was decided not to include sole proprietors (FIEs) in the SBS dataset for 2021-2023.
+However, the BD dataset does include sole proprietors.
+This is the main reason for the difference between SBS and BD data.

 Irregular revisions are unplanned and are made to correct significant errors.